gporrata/rambo/README.md

 * maps - Implementations that operate over maps will be postfixed `_map`.
 [TODO]

+* operators - All operator fns can just be thrown in operators.v

 ## Help

 This is at the early stages of development.
 Full implementation.
 ETA Aug 2021